 - In A Journey to the Land of Dreams by Dmitry Drimov, the Big Bad rules over nightmares and drug-induced hallucinations, but interestingly, he is aware that his domain isn't very pleasant.
 His planned solution (summed up roughly) is to steal all the colors from the Land of Dreams to make the nightmares prettier.

-- The titular character of the story "The Nightmare Man" in The Sarah Jane Adventures is an entity of unknown origin who traps people in endless nightmares.
+- The Sarah Jane Adventures: The titular character of the story "The Nightmare Man" is an entity of unknown origin who traps people in endless nightmares.

 - Dungeons & Dragons:

-- Night Hags are an Always Chaotic Evil Witch Species who intangibly visit sleepers and "ride" them with horrific nightmares, which slowly kill the target.
+- Night hags are an Always Chaotic Evil Mage Species who intangibly visit sleepers and "ride" them with horrific nightmares, which slowly kill the target.
 According to some sources, those who die from a Night Hag's nightmares have their souls trapped and bartered to demons.

-- Nightmare from Kirby's Adventure is, as the name implies, a demon who exists to cause nightmares.
+- Kirby's Adventure: Nightmare is, as the name implies, a demon who exists to cause nightmares.
 King Dedede trapped him inside the Fountain of Dreams and destroyed its key, the Star Rod, to stop him from terrorizing Dream Land.

-- In Klonoa, the evil Ghadius in Door to Phantomile plots to destroy the titular land by summoning Nahatomb, an Eldritch Abomination literally made from nightmares.
+- Klonoa: The evil Ghadius in Door to Phantomile plots to destroy the titular land by summoning Nahatomb, an Eldritch Abomination literally made from nightmares.